andgcv/cli-notes/README.md

 Adds a new note to the *notes.json* file, with the given *title* and *body* properties.
   * Note title and body are required.
+  * The title has to be unique on each note.
+  * If the *notes.json* file doesn't exist, the **add** command will create a new one, and store a note with the given properties.

 ## remove: